 If you’re a grandparent, then you’ll know just how joyful it is to spend time with your grandchildren, watching them grow up and hearing them laugh.
-There’s also that welcome time when you can relax at the end of the day knowing they’re back home!
+There’s also that welcome time when they’re home with their parents and you can relax and put your feet up!

 During the summer holidays, your babysitting services might be more in demand than at other times of the year, so it pays to have a few tricks up your sleeve to keep your grandchildren entertained…

-Not quite sure what to do with the little ones this summer?
-Read our list of fun things to do with your grandchildren, from inexpensive indoor activities to outdoor adventures, to help you entertain them this summer!
+If you're still coming up with ideas for things to do with the little ones over the summer holidays, we've got a few suggestions.
+Read our list of fun things to do with your grandchildren, from inexpensive indoor activities to outdoor adventures, to help you entertain them over the holidays!

 1. Become nature detectives

-Children love bug hunting, whether it’s looking for creepy crawlies in the garden or going rock pooling at the local beach.
-Finding and identifying insects can be educational as well as fun and easily adaptable for different ages, like counting spots on ladybirds or identifying butterfly species for example.
+Children love bug hunting, whether it’s looking for creepy crawlies in the garden or going rock pooling at the nearest beach.
+Finding and identifying insects can be educational as well as fun and easily adaptable for children of different ages, like counting spots on ladybirds or identifying butterfly species for example.

 If your grandchildren are visiting, you could simply shake a large plant or bush in your garden over an old ice cream tub, this is an excellent way to reveal some of the species living within.
 This minibeast spotter sheet from the Woodland Trust will help them identify what they’ve found, and is a great start on our list of fun things to do with your grandchildren.